Google Search History Expands, Becomes Web History

 So far, I haven’t seen some of the prompts happen, with the testing I’ve been doing.
 Some might not be live yet.
 But here are some examples.

-For a “virgin” searcher who comes to Google with no toolbar and opens an account for the first time, they’ll see a Web History link at the top of their search results like this:
+For a “virgin” searcher who comes to Google with no toolbar and opens an account for the first time, they’ll see a Web History link at the top of their search results.

 Have the Google Toolbar and a Google Account but do NOT have the PageRank meter on?
-The software disclosure box disappears and the Enable button now says “Enable Web History and PageRank,” like so:
+The software disclosure box disappears and the Enable button now says “Enable Web History and PageRank.”

 Clicking on the button causes my browser to quickly download a software applet, which flips PageRank on.

 What if you come to Google with the Google Toolbar already having PageRank enabled — plus you have a Google account?
-The “Enable” button asks you simply to “Enable Web History,” like so:
+The “Enable” button asks you simply to “Enable Web History.”

 I selected “Enable Web History” button and that was it.
-Now pages I viewed started getting logged, as you can see here:
+Now pages I viewed started getting logged.